back pain

 The effective wavelength of red light for pain relief

-Safe and affordable LED light therapy for pain
+Safe LED light therapy for pain

 Theoretically, both LED and laser red light therapy for pain are safe, non-invasive options that do not contain harmful chemicals or carry the risk of dependency.
 They work by healing the body from the inside out.